Musakusbey/weatherapp-with-react/README.md

 In this project, we got the instant weather of any place by using the weather api.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Biz bu  projede hava durumu apisi kullanarak , herhangi bir yerin anlık hava durumunu aldık
+Biz bu  projede hava durumu apisi kullanarak , herhangi bir yerin anlık hava durumunu aldık.